 What You Need to Consider Before Hiring Either.

-Over the past five or so years, outsourcing to a VA or virtual assistant has boomed, particularly within the SME market, due in part to the publication of the 4hr work week by Tim Ferris.
+Over the past five or so years, outsourcing to a VA or virtual assistant services has boomed, particularly within the SME market, due in part to the publication of the 4hr work week by Tim Ferris.
 But, it goes much deeper than that.

 Outsourcing can literally shave hours from your work week by letting you focus on what’s most important for your business (ie: what clients pay you to do or getting out and selling more) rather than getting bogged down in all that other ‘stuff’ that comes with being a business owner.

 Did you know that the average person spends 61% of their day trying keeping up with their emails, and only 39% of their time contributing to the important tasks*?
 Yes, really.

 The more you can delegate and outsource time consuming tasks like: